 17. Diesel’s Facebook ‘Like’ Campaign, 2011

 In 2011, clothing company Diesel used several QR Codes in its store to get ‘real’ Facebook Likes.
 On scanning the QR Code, shoppers were directed to the brand’s Facebook page and were asked to Like the page.
-Shoppers were given the incentive of making purchases online.
+Shoppers received the incentive of making purchases online.

 18. NYC Central Park’s ‘The World Park Campaign’, 2010